-I’ve been married for 5 years now, so many of my relationships I’ve made in recruitment have lasted much longer!
+I’ve been married for over 5 years now, so many of the relationships I’ve made in recruitment have lasted much longer!
 Interestingly, when I sit and think about what has led to successes in both, the answers are very similar.

 The recruiter/client relationship is one that in the past I’ve felt like I could have done better in.
 There have also been instances where I feel like I could have been treated better as someone who was trying to add value to an organisation.

 Below I’ve compiled my top 5 tips for both recruiters and clients in making their relationship as successful as possible!

 Much like in personal relationships it’s important that both parties really understand one another.
 Recruiters, really get to grips with why your client is in the situation they are and what it is they need.

 Clients, if you’re going to let a recruiter represent your organisation, understand how they intend to work, and what information you can provide them to make the process as successful as possible.
 After all, if a candidate ends up being placed, surely it’s a win-win situation?